adam-je/users/Docs/Documentation/Installation.md

 Load the UsersAuth Component
 ---------------------

-Load the Component in your src/Controller/AppController.php, and use the passed Component configuration to customize the Users Plugin:
+Load the Component in your (please specify direcory name)/src/Controller/AppController.php, and use the passed Component configuration to customize the Users Plugin:

 ```
     public function initialize()